 David Kiss is a native New Yorker, DJ, producer, curator, and musician.
 As a founding member of both the infamous Might Get Weird parties and NYC house collective The Deep, he has swiftly made a name for himself as an intuitive vibe selector.

-With stints at NYC mainstays such as Output, Webster Hall, and The Box, it seems like he’s everywhere, from late night afters, to Burning Man parties, to the Dominican Republic, to JunXion parties on the beach.
+With stints at NYC mainstays such as House Of Yes, Output, Webster Hall, and The Box, it seems like he’s everywhere, from late night afters, to Burning Man parties, to the Dominican Republic, to parties on the beach.

 David is known for his soulful, eclectic style that always fits the vibe and sets the mood.
 There is an intention behind his mixing style:

-His most recent undertakings include musical direction for the sold-out Ketamine The Musical, sound design for The House Of Yes Christmas Spectacular, and music curator for NYC art collective Kostume Kult and Gratitude Migration Festival.
+His most recent undertakings include musical direction for the sold-out Ketamine The Musical, bandleader and sound design for The House Of Yes Xmas Spectacular, and music curator for NYC art collective Kostume Kult and Gratitude Migration Festival.
 He is currently a resident DJ at House Of Yes and Soho House.